 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Transfer Trail is the 53rd most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.
+Overall, Transfer Trail is the 55th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.
 Several of the better ohv/4wd trails are nearby Transfer Trail including Cedar Mountain OHV Area, Crystal City / Lead King Basin and Flat Tops Trail System.